jayalloyd/Search-Page-BackEnd/README.md

  screenshot of the database included

 ## Output Screenshots
-Included screenshots of the application's output .
+screenshot of the  output  included.

 ## Contributing
 Validation and security features can be added